Comprehensive Post-COVID Care Now Available! Click here to learn more.

 Does The i-693 Form Also Include a Drug Test?

-Every single individual who decides to apply for a USCIS medical exam, they are required to go through a thorough medical examination which can only be conducted by a government-authorized civil surgeon.
-While the standard medical examination for an i-693 medical exam does not require you to go through a drug test; however it does include a urine as well as a blood screening as compulsion, both of which are capable of identifying certain drugs, if present within your system.
+Every single individual who decides to apply for a USCIS medical exam, they are required to go through a thorough physical and mental examination which can only be conducted by government-authorized civil surgeons.
+While the standard immigration medical examination for a form i-693 medical exam does not require you to go through a drug test; however it does include a urine as well as a blood screening as compulsion, both of which are capable of identifying certain drugs, if present within your system.

 What Potential Risks Can You Face in the USCIS Medical Exam?

-The main risk being faced when it comes to the USCIS medical exam, is the chance that the results of the examination could rule you medically unfit, and consequently inadmissible to enter or continue to stay in the United States.
+The main risk being faced when it comes to the United States Citizenship and Immigration Services medical exam is the chance that the results of the immigration medical examination could rule you medically unfit, and consequently inadmissible to enter or continue to stay in the United States.

-The commonly occuring reasons for a failed i-693 medical exam are:
+The commonly occurring reasons for a failed Form i-693 medical exam are:

 • Detection of a communicative illness